Pramana

-Pramana (प्रमाण; IAST: Pramāṇa) literally means "proof" and "means of knowledge".
+Pramana (प्रमाणम्; IAST: Pramāṇam) literally means "proof" and "means of knowledge".
 One of the core concepts in Indian epistemology, pramanas are one or more reliable and valid means by which human beings gain accurate, true knowledge.
 The focus of pramana is how correct knowledge can be acquired, how one knows, how one does not know, and to what extent knowledge pertinent about someone or something can be acquired.